 When contracted on one side, it flexes the spine to that side, or pulls the pelvis up, hiking up the hip.
 When contracted on both sides, it tilts the pelvis forward (anteriorly) and stabilizes our posture, assisting other core muscles and postural stabilizers.

 Stretching the QL feels great.
 Many yoga poses, as in the image, focus on lateral stretches.
-However, when held for too long (over 30 seconds), or performed too quickly or too deeply, these lateral stretches may cause the QL attachments on the Pelvis to tear off.
+However, when holding too long (over 30 seconds), or performed too quickly or too deeply, these lateral stretches may cause the QL attachments on the Pelvis to tear off.
 Ouch!

-Often, the yoga practitioners do not even know they are over-stretching though.
+Often, the yoga practitioners do not even know they are over-stretching.
 It feels so good!

 What to Do to Treat QL Pain?

 1. Stop stretching it.
 For now.
-Until it heals and does not act up anymore.
+Until it heals and does not hurt anymore.
 You can stretch it when it's healthy.

 2. Get a massage to work out the kinks created by the pull/tear, and to send more blood flow to speed up healing.

-3. Do gentle strength exercises like hands-free Cobra, and Planks.
+3. Perform gentle strength exercises like hands-free Cobra, and Bridge Pose.